Former NCCU women's basketball players get big win after ABC11 I-Team report

 In a statement sent directly to ABC11, a spokeswoman for NCCU confirmed the reinstatement of at least seven scholarships to former players not already graduating this year.

-"We are committed to the academic success of all our students including student-athletes who were part of the women's basketball team during the 2017-2018 season but who will not be returning next year," Vice Chancellor Ayana Hernandez announced.
+"We are committed to the academic success of all our students including student-athletes who were part of the women's basketball team during the 2017-2018 season but who will not be returning next year," Ayana D. Hernandez, Associate Vice Chancellor for Communications and Marketing, announced.
 "The university has reallocated resources for the seven students who are not graduating in May to continue and complete their education at North Carolina Central University.
 NCCU will provide scholarships and other funding to support each academically qualified student as she matriculates through her respective undergraduate degree program."

-Hernandez added that the reinstatement was a direct result of an ABC11 I-Team report that aired last month, highlighting the NCCU's desire to build a winning women's basketball program, but how in doing so it threatened the academic careers of players recently cut from the team.
+Tuesday's decision by NCCU comes just a week after an ABC11 I-Team report highlighted NCCU's desire to build a winning women's basketball program, but with a high cost of threatening the academic careers of players recently cut from the team.

 While the men's team has appeared in the NCAA tournament three times in the last five years, the women's team hasn't earned a winning record since 2007.
 While this year's squad went 6-6 playing at home, the Eagles sputtered to a 9-21 overall record and the team was bounced quickly in the MEAC Tournament.